Natal kicks of compact objects: Theoretical models of kicks from supernovae

 Subsequent simulations in 2D \citep{2022MNRAS.512.4503R} and 3D \citep{JankaKresse2024,2024ApJ...963...63B} further point to a dichotomy in outcomes as seen in the models of \citet{chan_18,2020MNRAS.495.3751C}.
 Depending on whether or not a sufficiently energetic explosion is already underway by BH formation via fallback, the hydrodynamic kick on the BH may either be large or negligible.
 The timing of shock revival and the energy of BH-forming explosions are likely sensitive to details of the neutrino transport and the nuclear equation of state, so that first-principle predictions for the prevalence of these two channels are not yet forthcoming.
 A significant challenge in modelling the outcomes of BH formation in the fallback scenario consists in the long time scales.
 Hydrodynamic BH kicks may only asymptote to their final values several minutes after the explosion \citep{2020MNRAS.495.3751C}, significantly after BH formation and beyond the usual simulation time of most core-collapse supernova explosion models.
 The situation is even more extreme for BH spins, since even small amounts of late-time fallback can substantially alter the BH spin.
 However, the physics exemplified by the simulations suggests that large kicks may be easiest to obtain if the fallback is substantial but far from complete, producing BHs of a few solar masses in what was previously \citep{2012ApJ...757...91B} thought to be a BH ``mass gap''.
 Phenomenological models for BH kicks based on the physics of fallback seen in multi-dimensional simulations \citep{MandelMueller:2020} indeed exhibit such a pattern.

-Although unipolar asymmetries conducive to substantial BH kicks emerge naturally in neutrino-driven fallback explosions, the attainable BH kicks in bipolar explosions in the collapsar scenario are much less certain..
+Although unipolar asymmetries conducive to substantial BH kicks emerge naturally in neutrino-driven fallback explosions, the attainable BH kicks in bipolar explosions in the collapsar scenario are much less certain.
 In this scenario, there is no explosion prior to BH formation, but asymmetric mass ejection can occur later when an accretion disk is formed and outflows from the jet are launched via jets or disk winds \citep{macfadyen_99}.
 The recent work of \citet{Halevi:2025} followed the collapse of a rapidly rotating collapsar progenitor in 3D and obtained a kick of $72\,\mathrm{km}\,\mathrm{s}^{-1}$ immediately after BH formation, but without following the accretion onto the BH and the mass ejection from the collapsar disk, the kicks in the collapsar scenario remain very much in uncharted territory.

 Regardless of whether BH formation is associated with an explosion or not, the BH will acquire a kick from anisotropic neutrino emission during the proto-neutron star phase that precedes the collapse.
 However, the kick due to neutrinos is expected to be small.
-The amount of energy radiated as neutrinos is limited to a fraction of the binding energy corresponding to the maximum neutron star mass, and the time-averaged emission anisotropy is likely lower in cases of quiet BH formation, as stable, long-lasting unipolar accretion asymmetries only emerge during the explosion phases.
+The amount of energy radiated as neutrinos is limited to a fraction of the binding energy corresponding to the maximum NS mass, and the time-averaged emission anisotropy is likely lower in cases of quiet BH formation without shock revival after a transient proto-neutron star phase, as stable, long-lasting unipolar accretion asymmetries only emerge during the explosion phases.
 Consequently, \citet{JankaKresse2024} and \citet{2024ApJ...963...63B} find small neutrino-induced kicks of $10\,\mathrm{km}\,\mathrm{s}^{-1}$ or at most a few $10\,\mathrm{km}\,\mathrm{s}^{-1}$ for BHs shortly after formation, which then decrease with time as the BH mass grows.
 Neutrino emission after BH formation drops precipitously \citep{2025MNRAS.538..572S} so that emission asymmetries during this phase cannot substantially add to the kick anymore.